 As regards the six months to 31 December 2020, the course of the pandemic may cause further changes to the probability and impact of these principal risks.
-These have all been considered as part of our going concern assessment.
+These have all been considered as part of our going concern assessment which is reported on page 26.

-Rupert Barclay Chairman 12 August 2020
+Rupert Barclay Chairman